 South African unions protest over corruption, job losses, wages

+Labour unrest regularly affects South African companies in sectors like mining during negotiations over wages or layoffs, but it is rare for a union federation like COSATU to call a nationwide protest to press its demands.

-COSATU, which says it has more than 1 million members, is normally an ally of the governing African National Congress (ANC) but has criticised the government's handling of the COVID-19 pandemic.
+The union group, which says it has more than 1 million members, is normally an ally of the governing African National Congress (ANC), although it has criticised the government's handling of the COVID-19 pandemic.

-The union federation said this week that the more than 2 million jobs lost in the second quarter was an indictment of the cabinet's performance and accused policymakers of presiding over "flagrant theft of taxpayer funds" after a spate of scandals.
+This week, however, it said that the more than 2 million jobs lost in the second quarter was an indictment of the cabinet's performance and it accused policymakers of presiding over "flagrant theft of taxpayer funds" after a spate of scandals.

 President Cyril Ramaphosa has said his government is finalising an economic recovery plan to stimulate a rebound in employment and has promised tough action to deal with those implicated in corruption.